msrose/linkadex/README.md

 ### Colors

-Linkage requires every [link](#links) and [group](#groups) to be associated with a *color*.
-Created colors become part of the Linkage palette, and the option to use a color for a link or group is provided upon creation.
+Linkadex requires every [link](#links) and [group](#groups) to be associated with a *color*.
+Created colors become part of the Linkadex palette, and the option to use a color for a link or group is provided upon creation.
 Colors have two configuration options:

 | Option    | Description                                           | Required? |
 | ---       | ---                                                   | ---       |